-Engineering, permitting for the school, stormwater detention, roadway and intersection improvements was completed, and construction of the school is now substantially complete.
-Construction of the roadway was substantially completed, the County inspected the work and listed several inspection items.
-Those items have now been addressed.
-Reimbursement of the school pursuant to the approved development and maintenance agreement has been processed, and the project is now Completed.
+Engineering and permitting for the school, stormwater detention, roadway and intersection improvements was completed, and construction of the school is now complete.
+Construction of the roadway improvement was deemed satisfactory after inspection by County staff, and initial reimbursement to the school pursuant to the approved development and maintenance agreement has been processed.
+The project is now deemed Completed.